The Missing Piece

 Without A, solutions look like trade-offs.
 "Give up some control to get more scale."
 "Sacrifice some certainty for more team development."

 With A, solutions look different.
-"How else might I achieve sustained leadership impact?
+"How else might I achieve sustainable leadership impact?
 What approaches would give me both a team that runs without me AND the credibility that comes from consistent quality?"

 A transforms the question from "which do I sacrifice?" to "what new strategy serves both?"